pedrodeoliamarante/chipokomon/readme.txt

-Project about creating a game bases on Southpark's chipokomon
+Project about creating a game based on Southpark's chipokomon